tableau/connector-plugin-sdk/docs/oauth.md

     </field>
 ```
 ---
-In your *connectionBuilder.js* file you need to use your DB specific logic to handle how to pass in OAuth attributes.
+In your *connectionProperties.js* file you need to use your connector specific logic to handle how to pass in OAuth attributes.
 Example:

 ```js